 But perfect and wonderful are a lie.
 The illusion is easy enough to cultivate on social media.
-(When’s the last time you saw someone take a picture of their spouse’s angry face when they were in the middle of an argument?
+(When was the last time you saw someone take a picture of their spouse’s angry face when they were in the middle of an argument?
 Nope, that doesn’t make the social media cut.)

 We knew we didn’t have the nicest clothes.
 We drove older used cars.
 We were very aware we looked different, and we often felt very different, than others.